 On Monday, the Maryland Court of Special Appeals decided Allen v.
 Marriott Worldwide Corporation, a Montgomery County slip and fall on ice case.
 The case sends a clear message to most ice slip and fall cases will not get to a jury.
-[2013 Update: The court changes this law.]
+[2019 Update: The court walked back this law in 2011.]

-This is just a small step forward—the court eradicates a potential factual distinction between black ice that cannot be seen by the naked eye and white ice.
+This is just a slight step forward—the court eradicates a potential factual distinction between black ice in the naked eye and white ice.
 But after Morgan State University v.
 Walker, it is hard to expect a good slip and fall opinion from Maryland’s appellate courts absent compelling circumstance where the injury victim really had no choice – defined nearly literally – but to be where he or she was at the time of the fall.

 You can find the opinion here.